Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RELATED WORK

 To the best of the authors' knowledge, NASA \gls{jsc} is the only other facility housing both an \gls{uw} lab and a precision air bearing floor for space experiments~\cite{NASA_facilities}.
 The Marinarium is smaller in size, but comes with \gls{uw} \gls{mocap} for ground truth positioning.
 Furthermore, the Marinarium and its robots have been designed to run the same software stack as \gls{atmos} to facilitate parallel space-simulation experiments between the two facilities.
 Each emulation facility has different strengths for simulating space missions, such as the Marinarium's ability to simulate 3D motions and \gls{atmos}'s ability to simulate drag-free planar motion.
 Together, these facilities provide a unique testing environment.\\

-In the remainder of this work, we introduce the Marinarium capabilities in \cref{sec:facility}, and then showcase, through a set of experiments, four key open-research areas within field robotics that it facilitates, namely: i) data-driven system identification of underwater vehicles in \cref{sec:sysid}, ii) sim2real gap bridging for underwater simulation in \cref{sec:sim2real}, iii) multi-domain maritime robotics testing under controlled conditions in \cref{sec:multi_domain} and iv) validation of space robotics using underwater surrogates in \cref{sec:space}.
+In the remainder of this work, we introduce the Marinarium's capabilities in \cref{sec:facility}, and then showcase, through a set of experiments, four key open research areas within field robotics that the Marinarium facilitates research in, namely: i) data-driven system identification of underwater vehicles in \cref{sec:sysid}, ii) sim2real gap bridging for underwater simulation in \cref{sec:sim2real}, iii) multi-domain maritime robotics testing under controlled conditions in \cref{sec:multi_domain} and iv) validation of space robotics using underwater surrogates in \cref{sec:space}.